 Some lights disrupt your sleep before you lay down.
 For example, laptops, tablets, and cell phone screens emit a blue light that tricks your brain into thinking the sun is still up.
 They also inhibit the release of melatonin.

-Avoid staring into screens an hour or two before bedtime.
+Avoid staring at screens an hour or two before bedtime.
 If digital device abstinence isn’t an option, set your displays to “night mode”.
 This automatically changes screen colors from blue to amber at sunset.

 Get a Mattress and Pillow That Fits You

 Pressure points build on our sides, back, and neck when we lay on an unsupportive mattress or overly stuffed pillow.
 These pressure points cause us to toss and turn in an attempt to find a comfortable position all night.

 Relieve pressure points by getting a mattress and pillow that conforms to your body.
 Most modern memory foam, latex, and elastic polymer mattresses are designed to fit your body while also supporting it.

 Get The Sleep You Need